xinzhou93/CS280A/content/Project4.md

   </figure>
 </div>

 After poses estimation, I discovered a critical issue from the Viser interface: cameras at varying distances from the object caused training instability.
 The outer loop of captures (farther from object) had significantly different distances than the inner loop.

-**Solution:** I filtered the dataset to keep only cameras with uniform distance, resulting in 74 training images with mean distance of 0.192m (19.2cm) and standard deviation of only 0.048m.
+Thus I filtered the dataset to keep only cameras with uniform distance, resulting in 74 training images shown in the section of Part 0, with mean distance of $0.192$ m ($19.2$cm) and standard deviation of only $0.048$m.
 This filtering dramatically improved training stability and reconstruction quality.

 ## Hyperparameter Tuning